wshackle/aprs-framework/README.md

 with a different text file.
 Near the bottom of the page on can specify the text file to save or load from for easy switching.

+Code for this should be in following subdirectory:

+    aprs-framework/src/main/java/aprs/framework/database/

 Explore Graph Database View
 ---------------------------